apgdsousa/Economics-multiple-choice-test/README.md

 # Economics-multiple-choice-test
-This mini Python project is a multiple-choice economics quiz (Economics A -10th and 11th grade, from the Portuguese secondary school curriculum)
+This mini Python project is a multiple-choice economics quiz (Economics for the Portuguese secondary school curriculum, 10th and 11th grade)

 The user answers the questions directly in the terminal, receives immediate feedback on whether the answer is correct, and at the end of the quiz gets a final score.